-1.1 Compliance with the OCT Standard
+1.2 Compliance with the OCT Standard

-1.1.1 Interoperability of OCT Standard Systems
+1.2.1 Interoperability of OCT Standard Systems

-Systems that are required to comply with this OCT Standard have, first and foremost, the requirement to be interoperable with other OCT Standard compliant FSOC systems.
+Systems that are required to comply with this OCT Standard have, first and foremost, the requirement to be interoperable with other OCT Standard compliant free-space optical communication (FSOC) systems.

-Requirement OCT-001: OCT Standard v3.0.1-compliant systems shall be interoperable with other OCT Standard v3.0.1-compliant systems.
+Requirement OCT-003: OCT Standard v4.0.0-compliant systems shall be interoperable with other OCT Standard 4..- and 3..-compliant systems, with version compliance as described in Requirement OCT-006.

-1.1.2 Errata, Bug Reports, Clarifications, and Modification Requests
+1.2.2 Errata, Bug Reports, Clarifications, and Modification Requests

-Requirement OCT-002: Notes, bug reports, requests for clarification, errata, and requests for modifications to this OCT Standard shall be submitted to:
+Requirement OCT-004: Notes, bug reports, requests for clarification, errata, and requests for modifications to this OCT Standard shall be submitted to: